Retirement: What's Your Plan?

 Long term care is the ongoing care you need if you can no longer perform everyday tasks by yourself due to chronic illness, injury, disability, or the aging process.
 This type of care is expensive, and is generally not covered by traditional types of insurance plans or Medicare.

-When the need for long term care arises, friends and family are often the first people called upon to provide care.
-However, assuming the role of caregiver can have a significant financial and emotional impact.
+Assuming the role of caregiver can have a significant financial and emotional impact.
 Without support or assistance, these caregivers can suffer from depression, lost wages, physical injury, and disrupted personal relationships.
 Many are pulled in two directions, caring for both their children and their parents, which can be an incredible challenge.

 Face the future with confidence